-Keto can be challenging when it comes to fruit.
+A lot of the times Ketogenics ask “Can I eat grapefruit on Keto”.
+Well, Keto can be challenging when it comes to fruits.
 Some fruits are low carb, some are high in carbs, and others can’t even be eaten at all!
 Eating grapefruit on Keto can seem difficult because of the sugar content.
 Grapefruits can also cause stomach upset if you eat too many of them or don’t drink enough water with them.

 The key is to consume them in moderation while following a strict ketogenic diet plan – But what does that mean?
 Is Grapefruit Keto Friendly?
 Keep reading for more information on how you can eat grapefruit on Keto!